 - Use engineering controls and safety equipment properly and according to department requirements.

 - Report to supervisor all facts pertaining to accidents that result in injury and any action or condition that may result in an accident.

 VII.
 Selection Process

 - While personal protective equipment is an effective loss control tool in accident and injury prevention, these devices still do not reduce or eliminate the hazards.
 Thus, PPE is advised when it is not feasible to render the workplace environment adequately safe.
 It is not the University’s intention to make PPE the sole protection but a supplement to effective environmental control coupled with safe work procedures and proper training.

 - Supervisors must take care when considering the appropriate PPE for a specific or combination of hazards.
 Selecting the correct PPE may mean choosing from a variety of types, materials, functions and design to achieve the most cost effective protection without compromising safety.
 Many PPE devices available require choices among several variables and priorities over and above cost.
 These choices are best made in consultation with the safety personnel in the Environmental Health & Safety Department (EH&S, Ext.
 2401).

 - The Internal Workplace Hazard Assessment and PPE Evaluation Form is used by EH&S to document that the area identified had undergone a workplace hazard assessment and verify that the use of PPE is appropriate for the hazards found.
-EH&S will be responsible for conducting this assessment and maintaining records.
+Departments will be responsible for conducting this assessment and maintaining records.
+EH&S will be responsible for providing assistance to groups that need it..
 Any suggestions for safety enhancement will be communicated to the proper department personnel.
 Department supervisors may download this form and conduct a self-evaluation whenever conditions in the department change.

 The following tables give the department person responsible for PPE a quick overview of the selections available.
 It is but the first step in the process of providing PPE for our employees.